csc301-winter-2022/team-project-16-uoft-aerospace-team/deliverable-1/planning.md

 #### Q8: What artifacts will you use to self-organize?

-List/describe the artifacts you will produce in order to organize your team.

- * Artifacts can be To-Do lists, Task boards, schedule(s), meeting minutes, etc.
- * We want to understand:
-   * How do you keep track of what needs to get done?
-   * **How do you prioritize tasks?**
-   * How do tasks get assigned to team members?
-   * How do you determine the status of work from inception to completion?

 We keep track of what needs to be done with a to-do list (general, to see what classes are done/missing) and scheduled task boards (so that we see the code timeline).
 Tasks are prioritized depending on the necessity of the task.
 For example, we will divide each class in 2 parts: “main functionalities” and “details” and make sure the main functionalities of all classes are implemented (and tested) before moving to the details (optimisation of code, etc.).
 This is to ensure the validation of the MVP.
 Tasks are assigned to members depending such that the work is approximately equally spread among the team.
 We will also take into account workload of team members each week to be most efficient (this is to avoid unnecessary pressure on a team member and also waiting on this same team member to move forward).
 We use 5 states for ou work: 1.
 To be done, 2.
 In progress (API and structure done), 3.
 Main functionalities complete, 4.
 Main functionalities complete and tested, 5.
 Class complete and tested to help us track the status of our work.
 A class is considered done once state 4 is reached.